sersldmir/python_pet_projects/README.md

 PS: Not working anymore!

 __onl_course_scr__ - web scraper for classcental.com that gathers data science courses from multiple pages and saving it in a csv file (name,  provider, rating, amount of reviews, start date, duration, workload)

+__vk_parser__ - script that parses Russian social media VKontakte with their API and scrapes communities extracting the texts pf posts, likes and comments

+__live_journal_parser__ - parses Live Journal web site topics, extracts posts, their texts and authors, likes and comments